vb920/DSA/dp.md

 * Burst Balloons
 * Minimum Score Triangulation of Polygon
 * Minimum Cost Tree From Leaf Values
-* Minimum Cost to Merge Stones
 * Minimum Cost to Cut a Stick
-* Number of Ways of Cutting a Pizza
-* Min Cost to Split Array — NEW (D&C optimization exemplar)
 * Partition Array for Maximum Sum (kept once)
 * Allocate Mailboxes
-* Video Stitching
 * Filling Bookcase Shelves
-* Build Array Where You Can Find The Maximum Exactly K Comparisons
 * Remove Boxes
-* Strange Printer

 ### 10. Counting, Combinatorics & Probability